-Diane Barrett is an associate professor of education at the University of Hawai‘i at Hilo.
+Diane Barrett is a professor of education at the University of Hawai‘i at Hilo.
 Her research mainly focuses on math education, including inquiry in the math and science classroom, pedagogical content knowledge, assessment, and the impact of teacher collaboration on student learning.

 One of Barrett’s areas of research is “math anxiety.”

 “Many people actually develop an anxiety related to math,” she says.
 “Often it begins in second or third grade and carries with them into adulthood.
 It usually occurs because they had difficulty learning a concept in math and instead of someone taking the time to help them, they are criticized and berated leaving a long term anxiety toward math.”

 Barrett says many people cover up their math anxiety by saying they never liked math, but often it can be traced back to a particular experience early on in their math career.